fra-yer/Earthquake-Monitor/README.md

 This project may be extended in the future with:
 - additional translations based on user requests and suggestions
-- more formats for "friendly" timestamps
-- optional support for other earthquake data sources

 ## Earthquake Magnitude and Intensity